jostylr/mathpebbles/src/common.md

 variables means the computation should not proceed and a null value should return.

+We want to allow multiple inputs so that's why we do an array and then a spread although later functions in the chain should expect to just take in a single input variable.
+Ultimately, we just take a non-array as output.

     function makeComputer (funs, ret, vars) {
         return function gCompute () {
             if (ret.paused) { return;} // avoids retriggering